 - Anterior and posterior colporrhaphy.
 The goal here is to make the tissue that holds the pelvic organs in place tighter and stronger.
 Anterior repair is used when the bladder drops and presses against the front of the vagina.
 Posterior repair is used when the rectum drops and pushes into the back of the vagina.
 This procedure is also done through the vagina by using your own tissues or vaginal mesh to repair the prolapse.

-- Sacrocolpopexy and sacrohysteropexy.
+Sacrocolpopexy and sacrohysteropexy.
 These procedures use surgical mesh to fix and anchor organs that have dropped down.
 Sacrocolpopexy is used to repair prolapse of the vaginal vault.
-Sacrohysteropexy is used to fixed prolapse of the uterus.
+Sacrohysteropexy is used to fix prolapse of the uterus.
 These operations are done with cuts in the abdomen.
 They can also be done laparoscopically.

 Does Surgery Really Work?